 Cities and most towns across New Zealand have a local Citizens Advice Bureau (CAB).
 It’s a place where you’ll find someone who can provide information, advice and support on just about any problem you may have.
-They can also help in over 20 different languages through CAB Language Connect.
+They can also help in 15 different languages through CAB Language Connect.
 There are CAB offices on Hastings, Napier and Wairoa.

 If you need help with an immigration matter, you should talk either to a lawyer experienced in the field or to a licensed immigration adviser.
 Search the online register operated by the Immigration Adviser’s Authority for Immigration advisors in the Hawke's Bay